Password Management Tools: LastPass Enterprise at UCI

 It’s part of the solution, not the entire solution

 There's never a total, perfect solution in information security, and that's true with password managers, too.
 Using one does not mean you can skip other basic good habits of cybersecurity, such as keeping all your software updated, and using secure wireless networks.
 You can read more about information security throughout this site.
-You can also learn how to "Level Up Your Passwords" from our own security experts.
+You can also always reach out to OIT security at firstname.lastname@example.org if you have any questions.